 Australian Bureau of Statistics (ABS) data from the November 2017 Labour Force Survey indicate that around 75,200 people were employed in the Toowoomba region.
 The Toowoomba region accounts for 3 per cent of total employment in Queensland and 12 per cent of all people employed in the Queensland agriculture, forestry and fishing sector.

-Health care and social assistance was the largest employment sector with 9,400 people, followed by retail trade with 8,700 people and education and training with 8,400 people.
+Health care and social assistance was the largest employment sector with 9,600 people, followed by education and training with 8,400 people and retail trade with 8,400 people.
 The fourth largest employment sector was agriculture and fishing sector which employed 8,300 people, representing 11 per cent of the region's workforce.
 Other important employment sectors in the region were construction, and professional, scientific and technical services.

 Value of agricultural production